Rokiis1/roadmap/date_and_time/date_and_time.md

 print(dt1 < dt2) # True
 ```

-This allows programs to determine ordering between exact moments, which is important for scheduling, logging, and time-based logic.
+This allows programs to determine ordering between exact moments, which is important for scheduling, logging and time-based logic.

 Unlike separate date or time values, a datetime represents a complete point in time.
 Because of this, it is one of the most commonly used objects when working with time-related data.